laurentperrinet/laurentperrinet.github.io/content/publication/gunasekaran-25/index.md

 ---

-From the lead author: Jason Eshragian
+The lead author, Jason Eshragian, speaks most clearly about it:

 For the amount of compute they burn, transformers are pretty bad at time-series data analysis.
 Which is pretty unsurprising if your objective is to predict the next token, one step at a time.